hl7au/au-fhir-core/input/pagecontent/aucdi.md

 Updates to AU Core depend upon community input and we encourage our audience to submit questions and feedback to AU Core specifications by clicking on the Propose a change link in the footer of every page.
 In addition, we encourage requesting any necessary clarifications to AUCDI through the <a href="https://confluence.csiro.au/display/FHIR/AUCDI+Release+1">AUCDI process</a> that helps inform future updates to FHIR AU Core.

-<p class="request-for-feedback">The Australian Core Data for Interoperability (AUCDI) Release 1 Draft for Comment has been released.
-Information on how to provide feedback is available from this page: <a href="https://confluence.csiro.au/display/FHIR/AUCDI+Release+1">AUCDI Release 1</a>.</p>

 ### AUCDI mappings into AU Core

 The table below shows the relationship between the AUCDI Data Groups and Elements and AU Core profiles.